 7 tips on great presentations in English

-This article is for you who would like tips on how to give a great presentation – in English – in a multicultural environment.
+This article is for anyone who would like tips on how to give a great presentation in a multicultural environment.

 The 7 tips

-- Make your final slide a source of inspiration for your audience to promote questions
+Make your final slide a source of inspiration for your audience to encourage questions

 How can you make sure your audience doesn’t think that way about you?